kubernetes-sigs/kueue/keps/1136-provisioning-request-support/README.md

 * Retry ProvisioningRequests with respect to the `RetryConfig` configuration in the `ProvisioningRequestConfig`.
 For each attempt a new provisioning request is created with the suffix indicating the attempt number.
-The attempt number will also be kept in ProvisioningRequest annotation:
-`kueue.x-k8s.io/provisioning-request-attempt`.
 The corresponding admission check will remain in the `Pending` state until the retries end.

 The definition of `ProvisioningRequestConfig` is relatively simple and is based on